-- If the system detects powertrain overheating, the transmission will revert to the automatic shift mode and remain in that mode until the powertrain cools off. - If the system detects a problem it will disable the AUTOSTICK mode and the transmission will return to the automatic mode until the problem is corrected.
+- If the system detects powertrain overheating, the transaxle will revert to the automatic shift mode and remain in that mode until the powertrain cools off. - If the system detects a problem, it will disable the Autostick[®] mode and the transaxle will return to the automatic mode until the problem is corrected.